 Kevin Kidney and Jody Daily

 Kevin Kidney and Jody Daily both grew up in the Southern California area and met while working at Disney as Art Directors.
-After 20+ years at Disney, the both left and formed an independent design company that still creates “art and special high end merchandise for the Disney organization”, including exquisite Mary Poppins items for Disneyland Paris.
+After 20+ years at Disney, they both left and formed an independent design company that still creates “art and special high end merchandise for the Disney organization”, including exquisite Mary Poppins items for Disneyland Paris.

 Kevin started as a Jungle Cruise skipper and then joined the Disneyland's Art Department after college.
 In the Art Department, Kevin helped in the design elements of parade floats for Disneyland's 35th Anniversary, the Party Gras parade, and Fantasmic